-Idea: We aim to create a monitoring system, a database and a series of conceptual graphic maps that will allow users to understand how some conspiracy theories, related to the Sars-Cov2 virus, spreaded in the countries covered by the investigation.
+Idea: We aim to create a monitoring system, a database and a series of conceptual graphic maps that will allow users to understand how some conspiracy theories, related to the Sars-Cov2 virus, spread in the countries covered by the investigation.
 Using different data journalism tools, we will attempt to calculate the impact of such theories on society and their material consequences.

 Keywords: Conspiracy theories, data journalism, creating conceptual maps

-Media organisation(s)/professional(s) involved: Solvo Collective (FR)
+Media organisation(s)/professional(s) involved: China Files (IT)

 Idea: About 25% of non-EU immigrants come from Asia, in particular from China, India and Bangladesh.
 Nonetheless, other nationalities have come to Europe during the XX century.
 The last one hundred years have marked a period of huge migration flows, economic and political ups-and-downs: how is this story told – or untold – now that most countries in Asia are facing a deep transformation and becoming the new protagonists of globalization?
 The aim is to recover these stories through memories, documents, photographs and videos in order to create a series of products documenting the big and the small, personal, history of diasporas from Asia to the European Union.
 Eventually, this work may be materialized in an interactive, responsive AI persona that will tell his/her story through the questions of users/visitor